It first started nudging its way into my soul in Broome. We stayed there for five weeks, the longest time in any one place on this road trip.

 Have you ever had the experience of being drawn to a place so deeply and you’re not sure why?

 And it’s all worked so perfectly for us to go up there.
-We’ll spend two – three weeks in the red centre, then through the Queensland Outback (Winton and Longreach) to the Gold Coast region.
+We’ll spend two – three weeks in the red centre, then through the Outback Queensland (Winton and Longreach) to the Gold Coast region.
 I’m also being called to Burleigh Heads.
 It’s just the name that keeps jumping out of my soul.

 If not Burleigh, we’ll endeavor to find a place to stay somewhere on the Gold Coast.